FLAMEGPU/docs/flamegpu/modelspec.rst

 Agent memory consists of a number of variables (at least one) which are use to hold information.
 An agent ``variable`` must have a unique ``name`` and may be of ``type`` ``int``, ``float`` or ``double`` (CUDA compute capability 1.3 or beyond).
 Default values are always ``0`` unless a ``defaultValue`` element is specified or if a value is specified within the XML input states file (which supersedes the default value).
-There are no specified limits on the maximum number of agent variables however the performance tips noted in \cref{sec:47} should be taken into account.
+There are no specified limits on the maximum number of agent variables however the performance tips noted in :ref:`Performance Tips` should be taken into account.
 Agent memory can also be defined as static sized array.
 Below shows an example of agent memory containing four agent variables representing an agent identifier, two positional values (one with a default value) and a list of numbers.

 .. code-block:: xml